RhianLopes/terraform-spotify-playlist/README.md

 ## :fire: Run

-Is necessary crete a `.env` file with these info.
+Is necessary create a `.env` file with these info.

 ```
 SPOTIFY_CLIENT_ID=<your client id>